Attachment of salary

 Calculator for calculation of the amount to be withheld from wages paid at regular intervals (only available in Finnish and Swedish)

-Once the garnishment has been in effect for a year without interruption or almost without interruption, the debtor is entitled to apply for leniency, in the form of holiday months.
-Holiday months can be awarded, provided that
+Once the garnishment has been in effect for a year without interruption or almost without interruption, the debtor is entitled to apply for leniency, in the form of payment-free months.
+They can be awarded, provided that

 1) the garnishment has been carried out as so called income limit garnishment,